 Opposition to medicalisation

-Various arguments are put forward by detractors of medicalisation of FGM, practice against which the opposition is almost unanimous as we can see it through the statements of various international organisations and institutions showing a common condemnation of the medicalisation of FGM.
+Various arguments are put forth by detractors of medicalisation of FGM.
+This is a practice against which the opposition is almost unanimous as we can see through the statements of various international organisations and institutions unanimously condemning the medicalisation of FGM.
 The following organisations and institutions are opposed to any form of medicalisation of FGM:

 - International institutions (WHO, UNICEF, UNFPA …)